zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

 ## Option 4a: Prior Windows Versions - Git for Windows

-In earlier versions of Windows, ssh-keygen was not a native utility so third party utilities had to be utilized.
-In this section, we'll illustrate using **Git for Windows**.  **Git for Windows** includes a Unix like shell called ```gitbash``` which is what you'll use to create keys, and establish SSH communications with your cloud host systems.
+In earlier versions of Windows, ssh-keygen was not a native utility, so third party utilities had to be utilized.
+In this section, we'll illustrate using **Git for Windows**.  **Git for Windows** includes a Unix like shell called ```Git Bash``` which is what you'll use to create keys, and establish SSH communications with your cloud host systems.
 If you prefer **PuTTY** go to the next section.

 1. If you don't already have it installed, access the link below and download the application.
-If you are unable to download files on your laptop, we recommend you use the Oracle Cloud shell method above.
+If you are unable to install anything on your laptop due to permission issues, please use the Oracle Cloud Shell option above.

     [Click here to download Git for Windows](https://git-scm.com/download/win)